DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 **Pekka:** In a sense not that different from the situation today?

 **Akseli:** Now, six hundred years later, we see new ‘Forest Laws’ to be enforced everywhere, and the common is again under threat.
-Again we need the financial services of Robin Hood, our methods are just a little different due to the changed circumstances: now we follow all transactions at the U.S. stock exchanges, make databanks of market
+We need the financial services of Robin Hood, our methods are just a little different due to the changed circumstances: now we follow all transactions at the U.S. stock exchanges, make databanks of market